3chospirits/niconiconii-bot/README.md

 cd niconiconii-bot
 ```

-After installation, you will have to rename `config.example.json` with the
-with your own data to run the bot
+After installation, you will have to rename `config.example.json` as `config.json` with your own data to run the bot

 When that is done, you can directly run the bot after installing the dependencies
 with `npm i`